 Established in the 14th century, the Khan Al Khalili market in Cairo has a rich and fascinating history, making it an important district for both cultural and economic activity.

 The Cairo Citadel, perched on top of a hill, is Egypt’s most iconic mosque and a medieval fortress built by Saladin.
-Start at the Ottoman-style Mosque of Muhammad Ali, the iconic centerpiece of the citadel.
+Start at the Ottoman-style Mosque of Muhammad Ali, the centerpiece of the citadel.
 Known as the Alabaster Mosque, it has walls coated with alabaster and a gleaming white courtyard, which is beautifully illuminated.

 Move on to the Palace of Jewels.
 This 1814 Ottoman-style building was the residence of Sultan Muhammad Ali and now contains the throne of Mohammed Ali.
-On the second floor, there is a gallery of portraits of Egypt’s rulers from Mohammed Ali onwards.
+On the second floor, there is a gallery of portraits of Egypt’s rulers from Mohammed Ali onward.

 Planning tip: The fortress offers an incredible aerial view of Old Cairo stretching all the way to the Great Pyramids of Giza.